PerimeterX/perimeterx-php-sdk/README.md

 ## <a name="upgrade"></a> Upgrading

-Download the new version from packagist.
+To upgrade to the latest Enforcer version, download the newest version from packagist.

+Your Enforcer version is now upgraded to the latest version.

 For more information contact [PerimeterX Support](support@perimeterx.com).